History of the United States women's national soccer team: CONCACAF W Championship

+CONCACAF W Gold Cup

+First held in 2024, the CONCACAF W Gold Cup is an international tournament for the confederation's national women's teams, including several non-CONCACAF invitees.

-CONCACAF Women's Olympic Qualifying Tournament
+CONCACAF Women's Olympic qualifying tournament

 From 2004 to 2020, the CONCACAF Women's Olympic Qualifying Tournament was the confederation's qualifying tournament for the Olympic Games.

-For the 2024 Summer Olympics the winner of the 2022 CONCACAF W Championship will qualify for the 2024 tournament, while the second and third-placed teams will advance to a CONCACAF Olympic play-off, where the winner of the play-off will qualify for the Olympics.
+For the 2024 Summer Olympics the winner of the 2022 CONCACAF W Championship qualified for the 2024 tournament, while the second and third-placed teams advanced to a CONCACAF Olympic play-off, where the winner of the play-off qualified for the Olympics.

 Algarve Cup

 The Algarve Cup is a global invitational tournament for national teams in women's soccer hosted by the Portuguese Football Federation (FPF).
 Held annually in the Algarve region of Portugal since 1994, it is one of the most prestigious women's football events, alongside the Women's World Cup and Women's Olympic Football.

 SheBelieves Cup

 The SheBelieves Cup is a global invitational tournament organized by the United States Soccer Federation.

 Tournament of Nations

 The Tournament of Nations is a global invitational tournament organized by the United States Soccer Federation.